jhuscott/backup-with-borg/README.md

     backup key export --paper > ~/encrypted-key-backup.txt
     backup key export --qr-html > ~/encrypted-key-backup.html

+### Add cron job

-    # add cronjob (for hourly backup, which will execute (wrap) both do-create and do-prune)
+    # This example shows an hourly backup, which will execute (wrap) do-create, do-prune, and do-compact.
     { crontab -l ; echo "0 * * * * /usr/local/bin/backup"; } | crontab -
     # NOTE: If you are using a crontab entry, for security purposes, you should specify the full path to the script.
 The example given here
     # assumes you have installed backup-with-borg to the default location, e.g.: /usr/local/bin/backup.